-Local community pharmacies, such as Walgreens, CVS, Osco, Mariano’s, Meijer, etc.
+Local community pharmacies, such as CVS, Costco, Fry’s Food and Drug, Safeway, Walgreens, etc.

-Local hospitals/health systems throughout the Chicago metro area
+Local hospitals/health systems throughout the Phoenix metro area.

-To maximize your experiences, we will place you at a community pharmacy or institution that is new to you.
-This will help round out your education, as well as offer new networking opportunities.
+To maximize your experiences, you will rotate at a practice site that is new to you.
+This will complement your education and experiences, as well as offer new networking opportunities.

 Advanced Pharmacy Practice Experiences (APPEs)

 Beginning in your final year, these rotation courses will be taken one at a time, in successive blocks of six-week time periods.